 Data minimization in general is an important characteristic for services interested in protecting the privacy of the individuals using their systems.
-This is equally true for government services, which must follow a difficult line of only requiring the minimum amount of data necessary to use their services when they are the natural source of truth for so much more.
+This is equally true for government services, which must follow a difficult line of only requiring the minimum amount of data necessary to use their services when they are the natural authoritative source for so much more.